How to Promote Your Blog: 25 Unique and Highly Recommended Tips

 07. Advertise on Google

 Search engine marketing isn’t free, but if you’re willing to spend a few bucks, your money could go a long way.
 Google Ads is the most popular way to pursue this blog promotion tactic.
 It’s an online advertising platform where users pay to share their content to a large pool of potential site visitors across the Google Ad Network.
 Over 90% of Internet users can be reached here, so you won’t want to miss this opportunity.
-Among those people, you’ll be able to target who you are looking for via specific criteria: location, demographics, keywords, etc. Get started with this complete guide to advertising on Google.
+Among those people, you’ll be able to target who you are looking for via specific criteria: location, demographics, keywords, etc.

 08. Create a weekly newsletter